 Beta-sitosterol has also been shown to reduce cholesterol absorption from the food we eat when significantly present in the diet.
-Hass avocados recently tested at 76 mg of beta-sitosterol per hundred grams but coldpressed avocado oil is an even more concentrated source.
+Hass avocados recently tested at 76 mg of beta-sitosterol per hundred grams but coldpressed avocado oil like this is an even more concentrated source.

 High in Dietary Fiber

 A great source of fiber, an average avocado has around 8 grams per cup.
 Of this, around three quarters is insoluble fiber and one quarter soluble fiber, both of which are very beneficial for digestive health and elimination.

 This fiber is one of the many reasons eating the fruit can help you lose weight.
 See the page on Is Avocado Fattening to find out the others.